FlaviuNistor/MyClipboard/README.md

 # PythonExample-Clipboard
-I simple GUI developed using Python to copy different info into your clipboard
+A simple GUI developed using Python to copy different info into your clipboard MyClipboardProject.py uses pack() method MyClipboardProjectGrid.py uses grid() method